-From our dictionaries, we now know that frustration is a reason that a contract is terminated due to an unexpected event that fundamentally or radically changes the outcome of the contract in terms of performance or benefits.
+Using a dictionary, Look up the term frustration.
+We can see that frustration is a reason that a contract is terminated due to an unexpected event that fundamentally or radically changes the outcome of the contract in terms of performance or benefits.

 When we run our search we know that we are looking for articles about an unexpected contract outcome, not about someone getting annoyed.